Inter doet lastig: Beckham moet vlak voor MLS-start mogelijk plots op zoek naar nieuwe naam voor z’n ploeg

 Op 14 maart speelt Inter Miami haar eerste match in een nieuw opgetrokken stadion: het Lockhart Stadium in Fort Lauderdale.
 De plek biedt plaats aan 19.000 toeschouwers en zal slechts twee jaar gebruikt worden.
 Het is de bedoeling om vanaf 2022 naar Miami Freedom Park te trekken - een heus prestigeproject.
 Het dak van het Miami Freedom Park is getooid met palmbomen.
 Op een brede boulevard zullen er cocktailbars zijn, die de fans de gelegenheid moeten geven om met een drankje van de wedstrijd van hun favoriete club te genieten.
 Ook restaurants en een winkelcentrum met de duurste merken zijn voorzien in het stadionproject.
 De kostprijs: 860 miljoen euro.
 De eerste steen van de tempel moet nog gelegd worden.

-Beckham popelt alvast van ongeduld.
+Bart Verhaeghe trok onlangs naar de Verenigde Staten om de plannen van het Miami Freedom Park te bezichtigen.
+De Club Brugge-voorzitter ging er ideeën opdoen voor de toekomstige arena van blauw-zwart en keek reikhalzend naar de allernieuwste snufjes.
+“Ik ben vooral benieuwd naar de technologische apparatuur om in een stadion álle mensen te betrekken bij een wedstrijd”, vertelde hij aan onze krant.
+“Amerika heeft bovendien een traditie van hele gezinnen naar sport te lokken.
+Wij willen straks veel meer vrouwen en kinderen in ons nieuwe stadion.”

+Beckham kan niet wachten op de competitiestart.
 “Ik heb altijd geloofd in dit project.
 Daarom gaf ik nooit op.
 Ik wist dat Miami de ideale stad was.
 Ik wist dat dit speciaal ging worden.”
 Afspraak op 1 maart, uit bij Los Angeles FC.

 #InterMiami new stadium link